gasagna/FANN.jl/README.md

 -------------------------
 Now we create a neural network, i.e. a multi-layer perceptron.

-	net = ANN([5, 5, 1], [:sigmoid_symmetric, :linear]; b=0.1, errorfunc=:tanh)
+	net = ANN([5, 5, 1], [:sigmoid_symmetric, :linear]; b=0.1, errorfunc=:tanh, steepness=1.0)

 The first input is an array of Ints, with the number of nodes in each of the network layers.
 A bias node is also present in each layer except for the last one (see FANN documentation).
 The second input is an array of `n_layers-1` symbols that specifies the type of activation of the nodes in each layer except for the first one, which is always linear.
 Available activation functions are documented in src/constants.jl.
 The third parameter `b` is a float that specifies the half-width of the interval around zero over which random initial values for the network weights are drawn.
-The last argument to `ANN` is a symbol that specifies the type of error function used for training, it can be either `:tanh` (default) or `:linear`.
+The fourth argument to `ANN` is a symbol that specifies the type of error function used for training, it can be either `:tanh` (default) or `:linear`.
+The last parameter specifies the steepness of the activation functions of each layer, except the input layer.

 The network can be trained as